AnotherCreator/PyBo-Official/README.md

 API wrapper to run the bot.
 Pybo also integrates the [CoinMarketCap API](https://coinmarketcap.com/) to track and display the top 100 cryptocurrencies.

 #### Quick Disclaimer:
-The current version of Pybo (DevBo) being hosted here on Github will usually be the latest / stable version of the bot available.
-I am currently running two separate instances of the bot, one locally (DevBo | Github) and one in the cloud (PyBo | Heroku).
+This version of PyBo will be the most stable release of the bot, however, if you wish to access the offline non-stable releases please refer to [DevBo](https://github.com/AnotherCreator/DevBo-Official).

-If you choose to invite the **official** PyBo hosted on the cloud, please be aware that there might still be some issues as I am continually exploring *Heroku* and *PostgreSQL*.
+DevBo will run without the need of setting up a cloud hosting service.

 # Table of contents
 - [Features](#features)